Carolina Narco

-Carolina Narco is the debut studio album by Columbia, South Carolina rapper Blacc Zacc, released on March 6, 2020, through Interscope Records, Dirty Money Entertainment, and South Coast Music Group.
-The album includes guest appearances by prominent rappers DaBaby, Yo Gotti, Stunna 4 Vegas, and Moneybagg Yo.
+Carolina Narco is the debut studio album by South Carolina-based rapper Blacc Zacc, released on March 6, 2020 through Interscope Records, Dirty Money Entertainment, and South Coast Music Group.
+The album includes guest appearances from Interscope labelmates DaBaby, Stunna 4 Vegas, and Moneybagg Yo, as well as Yo Gotti.

 Background

 In 2019, Blacc Zacc signed a recording contract with Interscope Records.
 Following the announcement of his new deal, he revealed the title of his debut album, Carolina Narco, and announced an initial release date.
 Carolina Narco draws on his experiences and influences from his hometown in South Carolina.
 The album showcases his unique style and storytelling ability, highlighting success, struggle, and street life themes.

 In addition to the audio release, Carolina Narco was accompanied by a 17-minute cinematic short film, which premiered on March 26, 2020.
 The film serves as a visual extension of the album, bringing its narratives to life and providing a deeper insight into Blacc Zacc's artistic vision.

 Carolina Narco received attention from various music critics and fans alike.
 The album's blend of hard-hitting beats and authentic lyrics.